Dalton Medical Malpractice Lawyer

 What Damages Can Be Sought in a Malpractice Case?

-Every malpractice case is unique but will likely involve the pursuit of the following types of damages:
+Every malpractice case varies but will likely involve the pursuit of the following types of damages:

 • Medical care costs for treatments and procedures made necessary because of the medical injury inflicted by the malpractice